andrew01144/OPA-tips/BriefInstallAndTest_In-Distro.md

 ```

 ## Measure the MPI latency and bandwidth
-We will build and run OpenMPI and the OSU microbenchmarks in our home directory.
+Build and run OpenMPI and the OSU microbenchmarks in your home directory.
 This can be done as root, but is best done as a normal user.
-On this system, my home directory is ```/home/cornelis``` and is shared across all the nodes.
+On this system, the home directory is ```/home/cornelis``` and is shared across all the nodes.
 If this is not shared on your system, then you can copy the required files to the other systems.

 First, download and build OpenMPI.
 ```